-I am a first year CS PhD student at Khoury College of Computer Science at Northeastern University in Boston.
+I am a second year CS PhD student at Khoury College of Computer Science at Northeastern University in Boston.
 I am advised by Prof Mai ElSherief.

 Before starting my PhD, I was a Software Engineer with the Selection Monitoring and Catalog Systems organization at Amazon in Seattle.
 Prior to that I was an MS CS student at Georgia Tech.
 At Georgia Tech, I was advised by Prof Srijan Kumar in the CLAWS Lab.
 I also dabble as a Research mentor with SimPPL.